Olympics-German cycling sports director sent home after racist remarks | Sports-Games

 The sporting director of the German cycling federation has been told to return home from the Tokyo Olympics after making racist remarks during Wednesday's men's Olympic road time trial, the German team said on Thursday.

-Moster apologized later blaming his remarks on 'the heat of the moment' and said he was not a racist.
-His apology was welcomed by the German Olympic Committee (DOSB) but it said it was no longer possible to keep him in Tokyo after his comments caused a major furor at the Games as well as back home.
-The international cycling federation (UCI) had also condemned his comments on Wednesday.
+It took the German Olympic Committee (DOSB) about 24 hours to issue a statement on the incident, raising questions about the delay in handling the case when the International Cycling Federation (UCI) had condemned his comments as early as Wednesday.
+The DOSB eventually said it was no longer possible to keep Moster in Tokyo after his comments caused a major furore at the Games as well as back home.

 "We continue to be convinced that his public apology yesterday following his racist remarks was genuine," DOSB President Alfons Hoermann said.
-"But with his lapse, Mr. Moster went against the Olympic values.
-Fair play, respect, and tolerance are non-negotiable for Team D." On German TV broadcaster ARD, commentator Florian Nass was left stunned, describing the comments as "totally wrong".
+"But with his lapse Mr Moster went against the Olympic values.
+Fair play, respect and tolerance are non-negotiable for Team D." The International Olympic Committee (IOC) said it welcomed the decision, after contacting the DOSB on Thursday.

+"The IOC contacted the German Olympic Sports Confederation (DOSB) this morning and inquired about the issue around the Sports Director of the German Cycling Federation," the IOC said in a statement.
+"We welcome the swift reaction of DOSB not to let him continue in his role and asking him to leave Tokyo to return back to Germany.
+Comments such as these have no place at the Olympic Games."

-"Words fail me," he said.
-"Something like that has no place in sport."
-Arndt, who finished the time trial in 19th place, had said he had been appalled by his sports director's "unacceptable" comments.
+When asked by Reuters, IOC officials said the Olympic body had told the DOSB it would need to see a decision on the matter by Thursday afternoon and would reserve the right for potential disciplinary proceedings depending on the outcome, piling pressure on Germany's Olympic Committee.
+Arndt, who finished the time trial in 19th place, said he had been appalled by his sports director's "unacceptable" comments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)